demisto/content/Packs/GitLab/Integrations/GitLabv2/README.md

 - Create, close, update and delete a GitLab issue note.
 - Get a list of all the notes related to an issue.
 - Create, delete and search a branch in GitLab.
-- Get a list of all GitLab branchs in your project.
+- Get a list of all GitLab branches in your project.
 - Get a list of the projects' commits.
 - Create, update a GitLab merge requests or get a list of all the merge requests.
 - Create, close, update and delete a merge request's note.